 Solifenacin succinate elicits competitive muscarinic receptor antagonist activity, which results in anticholinergic effect and inhibition of bladder smooth muscle contraction.
 It is indicated for overactive bladder with symptoms of urgency, frequency, and urge incontinence.

 Darifenacin is an extended-release product that elicits competitive muscarinic receptor antagonistic activity.
 It reduces bladder smooth muscle contractions.
-It has a high affinity for M3 receptors involved in bladder and GI smooth muscle contraction, saliva production, and iris sphincter function.
+It has a high affinity for M3 receptors involved in bladder and gastrointestinal (GI) smooth muscle contraction, saliva production, and iris sphincter function.
 Darifenacin is indicated for overactive bladder with symptoms of urge incontinence, urgency, and frequency.
 The product should be swallowed whole; do not chew, divide, or crush.

 Oxybutynin chloride (Ditropan IR, Ditropan XL)